Pavel Vladimirovich VINOGRADOV

 AWARDS AND RANKS:

-HERO of the Russian Federation (1998), Pilot Cosmonaut of the Russian Federation (1998).
-Decorated with the Gold Star Medal of the HERO of the Russian Federation (1998) and the Space Flight Medal, NASA (1998).
+Hero of the Russian Federation (1998), Pilot-Cosmonaut of the Russian Federation (1998).
+Awarded the Gold Star Medal of the Hero of the Russian Federation (1998), Order for Services for the Fatherland Class IV (2008), Medal For Services in Space Exploration (2011) and two NASA Medals For Spaceflight (1998 and 2007).

 Sports, aviation and cosmonautics history, astronomy.